vivr/vr1/src/notes/2023-12-11-typography-notes.md

 ### Script Typefaces

 Script typefaces, designed to mimic cursive or handwritten styles, exhibit flowing and connected characters reminiscent of traditional handwriting, calligraphy, or brush lettering.
 Script fonts, including examples like Lobster and Pacifico, add elegance, personality, or informality to text.
-Key characteristics of script fonts encompass a cursive style with connected letters for a continuous appearance, varied stroke thickness resembling natural writing instrument strokes, and the inclusion of swashes, flourishes, or ornamental details for added sophistication.
 These fonts can range from formal and elegant to casual and playful, catering to diverse design needs.

 ### Font Pairing